jingyi-cui/jingyi-cui.github.io/content/_index.md

 </figure>

 Welcome!
-I’m a 6th-year Economics PhD candidate at Yale University.
+I’m an Economics PhD candidate at Yale University.
 I'm on the 2025-2026 job market.
 I can be reached at jingyi.cui@yale.edu.

 I'm an empirical industrial organization economist with broad interests.
 My research so far has focused on labor markets.